 Click the Libraries entry from the main menu to view or add custom views of your network's status and monitoring data.
 Hover to show other menu items.
 Choose between:

-Calls the Libraries feature where you can view or add custom device tree views of your network's status and monitoring data.
+Open the Libraries overview list where you can view or add custom device tree views of your network status and monitoring data.

-Show existing libraries.
+Open an existing library.
 Hover to show other menu items.
-Follow the menu path (it is specific to your setup) to select a library.
+Follow the menu path (it is specific to your setup) to select a library and open it.

 In the All view, you see a list of all existing libraries.
 Using the links next to a library name, you can perform the following actions.

 - Click on the name of a library to view it.

 - Clone : Create a clone of this library.